 Overview of Richmond

-In a city steeped in rich history and character, Richmond apartments for rent offer a unique living experience that perfectly blends the past and present.
-Receiving an extremely livable rating of 77 out of 100, Richmond is home to about 205,000 people.
+In a city steeped in rich history and character, Richmond VA apartments offer a unique living experience that perfectly blends the past and present.
 As the capital city of Virginia, Richmond welcomes many travelers throughout the year and was the site of numerous historic events.
 But it's not all about the past in Richmond, as this city is home to a dense art and culture community.
-Blending a small-town atmosphere with big-city living, Richmond has just the right amount of hustle and bustle without it becoming overwhelming.
+Blending a small-town atmosphere with big-city living, Richmond apartments are a relaxing retreat amongst the hustle and bustle.
 Summers here are filled with music festivals and community events, while the nearby outdoor recreation options are perfect for a weekend nature getaway.
-This charming Southern town literally has a little something to offer everyone seeking Richmond apartments for rent.
+This charming Southern town literally has a little something to offer everyone seeking to make Richmond, Virginia their home.

 Many of Richmond neighborhoods have a diverse demographic; for example, the Museum District and The Fan are both welcoming to everyone from "starving" students to wealthy families.
 These urban neighborhoods boast tree-lined streets, Victorian townhouses, converted Richmond apartments and duplexes.
 People who like a suburban-feel within an urban environment may prefer Woodland Heights, just across the James River in Southside.
 Hugely popular among artists, Woodland Heights is known for its diverse architecture and quiet parks.
 Bellevue has a similar atmosphere, and is located at the very edge of the city limits.